Link Search Menu Expand Document

 Pricing rule navigation

 The pricing rules can be found under the header “Pricing Rules” in the menu bar of CloudBilling, as can be seen in Figure Pricing Rules 1.
 When clicking on the header, the user is navigated to an overview of all active pricing rules in the environment.
-The [Valid Only] box under the text “Status” is ticked by default, which means that only rules that are currently in use are shown.
-Searching for specific pricing rules can be done on the Rule Name, Product Cluster and Customer Cluster, or the specific rule type.
+The [Valid Only] box under the text “Status” is ticked by default, which means that only rules that are in use are shown.
+Searching for specific pricing rules can be done on the Rule Name, Product Category and Customer Cluster, or the specific rule type.
 The rule types will be explained in more detail in the next paragraph.

 Figure Pricing Rules 1: Pricing rules page

 Pricing rules can be clicked to investigate the settings of a specific rule.
-Similarly to adding other aspects in CloudBilling, the [Add] button can be used to make a new pricing rule.
-When this button is pressed, it will redirect the user to the “Add Pricing Rule” page, as shown in Figure Pricing Rules 2.
-Pricing rules can always be adjusted but adjusting pricing rules will also make the invoices that use these pricing rules, recalculate.
+Similarly, to adding other aspects in CloudBilling, the [Add] button can be used to make a new pricing rule.
+When this button is pressed, it will redirect the user to the “Add Pricing Rule” page, shown in Figure Pricing Rules 2.
+Pricing rules can always be adjusted, but adjusting pricing rules will also make the invoices that use these pricing rules, recalculate.
 Therefore, it might take some time before changes to pricing rules can be seen on the invoices, as a pricing rule can also apply to “All Customers”.
 Thus, this will reapply the calculations to all customers that use this pricing rule as well.

 Figure Pricing Rules 2: Add Pricing Rule screen